CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 ## Overview

-In this task, you will configure the F5 Advanced Web Application firewall hosted on Azure for publishing IIS Based websites.
+In this task, you will configure the F5 Advanced Web Application firewall hosted on Azure to publish IIS-based websites.

 ## Task 1: Access the Webserver

-1. Open a new tab in the browser and attempt to access the webserver via http to the same IP address as the F5
+1. Open a new tab in the browser and attempt to access the web server via HTTP to the same IP address as the F5
    ```
    http://<f5publicip>
    ```

     ![](https://github.com/CloudLabs-Samples/EduLabs/blob/main/Security-ISV/images/accesswebserver.png)

-    NOTE: Replace the public ip of F5 in the placeholder <f5publicip>
+    NOTE: Replace the public IP of F5 in the placeholder <f5publicip>

 2. You won't be able to access the webserver because the F5 is not yet configured to respond to port 80.